Jack Kelly Jr. (rower): Later career in management

-Business and professional life
+Business career

+Kelly led John B. Kelly Incorporated, the bricklaying company founded by his father.
+Kelly also served as director of Lincoln National Bank.

+Civic leadership and political career

+Kelly was president of the effort to organize a world's fair in Philadelphia to be held in the American Bicentennial year of 1976.
+Kelly served as president and director of the Philadelphia Athletic Club, as well as the director of the Pennsylvania Ballet.
+For many years, Kelly played the role of George Washington in the annual Christmas Day reenactment of the famous 1776 crossing of the Delaware River.
+The re-enactors would cross over from Pennsylvania to New Jersey on Christmas afternoon.
+As a philanthropist, Kelly regularly gave a significant amount of money to charities.
+These charities included several funds belonging to the University of Pennsylvania.

-Kelly was a respected businessperson as owner of "Kelly for Brickwork", a company started by his father, John B. Kelly Sr. Kelly was actively involved in politics and served for 12 years as City Councilman-At-Large in Philadelphia (D).
+Kelly was actively involved in politics and served for 12 years as a Democratic City Councilman-At-Large in Philadelphia for twelve years, from 1967 to 1979.
 Kelly also served on the Fairmount Park Commission.

-For many years, Kelly played the role of George Washington in the annual Christmas Day re-enactment of the famous 1776 crossing of the Delaware River.
-The re-enactors would cross over from Pennsylvania to New Jersey on Christmas afternoon.

 Personal life

 Kelly's first wife was Mary Gray Freeman (now known as Mary Spitzer).
 She was the daughter of Monroe Edward and Christine Gray, the 1951 national women's champion in swimming and a member of the United States swimming team for the 1952 Olympics at Helsinki (she appeared on the cover of Life on July 23, 1951).
 They married in 1954 and had six children, including John B. Kelly III, Susan von Medicus, and Elizabeth "Liz" Kelly.
 Kelly and Freeman divorced in 1980.

-In 1975, Kelly's well-publicized fling with a transwoman named Rachel Harlow was a factor in his decision to drop out of the mayoral contest in Philadelphia when the opposition threatened to campaign with the slogan "Do you want Rachel Harlow as First Lady of Philadelphia?
+In 1975, Kelly's well-publicized fling with a trans woman, Rachel Harlow, saw some members of the public oppose his candidacy in the mayoral election.

-On May 28, 1982, Kelly married Sandra Lee Worley, a banker.
+On May 28, 1981, Kelly married Sandra Lee Worley, a banker.
 She was the daughter of Laura Kristine Worley and Chief Warrant Officer Russell Edwin.
 They remained married until Kelly's death in 1985.

-Kelly served as Philadelphia City Councilman-at-Large from 1967 to 1979

 Death

 On the morning of March 2, 1985, Kelly suffered a fatal heart attack while jogging to The Athletic Club in Philadelphia after his customary morning row on the Schuylkill River.
 His body was discovered on 18th and Callowhill Street shortly after 9:30 am.
 Kelly was taken to Hahnemann University Hospital where he was pronounced dead.

 Jack Kelly Jr.'s private funeral was held in Philadelphia.
-Among the attendees were his brother-in-law Rainier III, Prince of Monaco, his nieces Princess Caroline and Princess Stéphanie, his nephew the-then Prince Albert, then Philadelphia mayor Wilson Goode and former Philadelphia mayors William J. Green, III and Frank Rizzo.
-John Kelly Jr. is buried in Holy Sepulchre Cemetery in Cheltenham Township, Pennsylvania.
+Among the attendees were his brother-in-law Rainier III, Prince of Monaco, his nieces Princess Caroline and Princess Stéphanie, his nephew Prince Albert, then Philadelphia mayor Wilson Goode and former Philadelphia mayors William J. Green, III and Frank Rizzo.
+John Kelly Jr. is buried at the Holy Sepulchre Cemetery in Cheltenham Township, Pennsylvania.